matter-labs/era-contracts/docs/gateway/nested_l3_l1_messaging.md

 In other words, we get the recursive structure, where for leaves of it, i.e. chains that do not aggregate any other chains, have empty `AggregatedRoot`.

-## Appending new batch root leafs
+## Appending new batch root leaves

 At the execution stage of every batch, the ZK Chain would call the `MessageRoot.addChainBatchRoot` function, while providing the `SettledRootOfBatch` for the chain.
-Then, the `BatchRootLeaf` will be calculated and appended to the incremental merkle tree with which the `ChainIdRoot` & `ChainIdLeaf` is calculated, which will be updated in the merkle tree of `ChainIdLeafs`.
+Then, the `BatchRootLeaf` will be calculated and appended to the incremental merkle tree with which the `ChainIdRoot` & `ChainIdLeaf` is calculated, which will be updated in the merkle tree of `ChainIdLeaf`s.

-At the end of the batch, the L1Messenger system contract would query the MessageRoot contract for the total aggregated root, i.e. the root of all `ChainIdLeafs` .
+At the end of the batch, the L1Messenger system contract would query the MessageRoot contract for the total aggregated root, i.e. the root of all `ChainIdLeaf`s .
 Calculate the settled root `settledMessageRoot = keccak256(LocalRoot, AggregatedRoot)` and propagate it to L1.

 Only the final aggregated root will be stored on L1.